 The consultation sought feedback from residents of existing Zones E and Z4 as part of a wider review of parking in the Teddington/Strawberry Hill areas - see attached drawing (pdf, 563 KB).

-The consultation opened on Friday 24 January and ends of Friday 20 March 2020.
+The consultation opened on Friday 24 January and ended on Friday 20 March 2020.

 To find out more contact us by email at firstname.lastname@example.org or call 020 8891 1411.